-The park is broken up into 10 zones and, because it was monsoon season, only Zone 6 was open to safaris and the number of vehicles is limited each day.
+We arrived at the very end of the monsoon season, so only Zone 6 of the park was open to a limited number of vehicles every day.
 We heard only 5 vehicles were allowed on our second day and only two of those saw the tiger.
 The terrain was quite beautiful and the Jeep driving was skillful.

 We saw large herds of spotted deer, antelope, and Indian gazelles, a few interesting birds, a whole family of long-tail monkeys (the ones everyone calls black-faced monkeys for obvious reasons) and many peacocks and peahens.
 Some of the peacocks were showing off their plumage, which was an awesome sight.
 Overall, the light was good and the animals were interesting even if we didn’t see a tiger.
 The Jeep was completely open-air and the ride was very bumpy, so much so we both needed some pain pills when we got back from the first safari.

 The second safari started at 6 am the next day.
-First, let me say that I did not have a very good night as my stomach was very upset and I was up numerous times before the alarm went off at 5:15 am.
-I even considered not going on the safari this morning, but my FOMO took over and I did have the feeling that the early morning safari was going to be our best shot at spotting a tiger.
+My stomach was very upset and I was up numerous times before the alarm went off at 5:15 am.
+I even considered not going on the safari this morning, but my FOMO took over.
+But, I had a strong feeling that the early morning safari was going to be our best shot at spotting a tiger.